Strings and skyrmions on domain walls: Skyrmions

-Topic of skyrmions on a domain wall has attracted a considerable attention \cite{Nitta1,Nitta2,Nitta3,Nitta4,GudnasonNitta,KudPiZak,ZhouEzawa,Seibold,JenningsSutcliffe,Blyankinshtein,GiantEzawa}.
-It is important both from theoretical viewpoint (see, for example, interesting results in \cite{WatanabeMurayama} about noncommuting momenta) and in relation to the active experimental research on magnetic skyrmions on thin films and domain walls and their possible practical applications for data storage and in logic gates \cite{RommingHanneken,RosslerBogdanov,ZhangEzawaZhou,Zhouetal,Benitezetal,HeinonenSomaily,BoulleVogel,Wiesendanger,NagaosaTokura,Kyoungetal}.
-The model described in Chapter \ref{Moduli on a domain wall} with the Lagrangian ${\cal L}={\cal L}_0+{\cal L}_{\chi}$ actually supports skyrmions on domain walls within a setup very similar to the one, proposed in the pioneering work \cite{BelavinPolyakov}.
-Its main advantage is that it describes both the bulk and a domain wall with skyrmions within a unified approach, where the properties of lower-dimensional topological defects follow from the general description of the (3+1)-dimensional physics.
+The topic of skyrmions on a domain wall has attracted a considerable attention~\cite{Nitta1,Nitta2,Nitta3,Nitta4,GudnasonNitta,KudPiZak,ZhouEzawa,Seibold,JenningsSutcliffe,Blyankinshtein,GiantEzawa,Volovik1,Volovik2}.
+It is important from both the theoretical viewpoint (see, for example, the interesting results reported in~\cite{WatanabeMurayama} on noncommuting momenta) and in relation to the active experimental research on the magnetic skyrmions in thin films and domain walls, and their possible practical applications for data storage and logic gates~\cite{RommingHanneken,RosslerBogdanov,ZhangEzawaZhou,Zhouetal,Benitezetal,HeinonenSomaily,BoulleVogel,Wiesendanger,NagaosaTokura,Kyoungetal}.
+The model described in Section~\ref{Moduli on a domain wall} with the Lagrangian ${\cal L}={\cal L}_0+{\cal L}_{\chi}$ supports skyrmions on domain walls within a setup very similar to the one proposed in the pioneering work~\cite{BelavinPolyakov}.
+Its main advantage is that it describes both the bulk and a domain wall with skyrmions within a unified approach wherein the properties of lower-dimensional topological defects follow from the general description of the (3+1)-dimensional physics.
 The domain wall itself arises as a symmetry-breaking solution ensuing from the translationally invariant Lagrangian.
-The domain wall solution allows to derive the effective field theory on that wall from the initial model and the skyrmion, in turn, arises as the solution of that effective field theory.
-This way, we do not need to manually include symmetry-breaking terms like the anisotropy term in \cite{GiantEzawa} or the commonly employed Dzyaloshinskii-Moriya interaction.
-In the same way as for the domain line in the $\Z_2$ model stability of such a skyrmion is of topological nature.
+The domain wall solution allows to derive the effective field theory on that wall from the initial model.
+The skyrmion, in its turn, emerges as a solution of that effective field theory.
+This way, we do not need to manually add any symmetry-breaking terms like the anisotropy term in~\cite{GiantEzawa} or the commonly employed Dzyaloshinskii-Moriya interaction.
+In the same way as for the domain line in the $\Z_2$ model of the previous section, the stability of such a skyrmion is of a topological nature.